oxidane/tmuxomatic/README.md

 	1234llllllllllaaaaaa

-	  foc                     # <-- Three 3-letter commands to remember: Focus, Directory, Run dir ~                   # <-- Unlinked directory becomes default for all successive panes A run figlet "A"          # <-- Linked to pane A, this command prints "A" in large lettering Q run figlet "Q"
+	  foc                     # <-- Three 3-letter commands to remember: Focus, Directory, Run dir ~                   # <-- Unlinked directory becomes default for all undefined panes A run figlet "A"          # <-- Linked to pane A, this command prints "A" in large lettering Q run figlet "Q"
 	A foc